HMS Brunswick (1790): Construction and armament

 Brunswick was a 74-gun, third-rate ship-of-the-line ordered on 7 January 1785.
 She was the first of her type built following the American Revolutionary war and was significantly larger than previous 74s.
 The Admiralty approved the design on 10 January 1785 and work began in May 1786 when her keel, of 145 ft 2 in was laid down at Deptford.
 When finished, she was 176 ft 0 in along the gun deck, had a beam of 48 ft 8 in and a depth in the hold of 19 ft 6 in.
 She was 1,82872/94 tons burthen and drew between 13 ft 0 in and 16 ft 7 in.

-The ship was initially designed to carry a main battery of twenty-eight 32 pdr guns on the lower deck and thirty 18 pdr on the upper deck, with a secondary armament of twelve 9 pdr guns on the quarter deck and four on the forecastle.
+The ship was initially designed to carry a main battery of twenty-eight 32 pdr guns on the lower deck and thirty 18 pdr on the upper deck, with a secondary armament of twelve 9 pdr guns on the quarterdeck and four on the forecastle.
 She was launched on 30 April 1790 and taken down the Thames to Woolwich where she was fitted-out between 17 May and 18 June.
 Her build and first fitting cost the Admiralty £47,781.0.0d.

 In December 1806, Brunswick's armament was changed so that all her guns fired a 24 pdr shot.
 This meant that the guns on the lower deck were downgraded while those on the upperdeck were upgraded.
-The guns on the forecastle were replaced with two 24-pounder long guns and four 24-pounder carronades, and on the quarter deck, the twelve 9-pounders were removed to make way for two long guns and ten carronades, all 24-pounders.
+The guns on the forecastle were replaced with two 24-pounder long guns and four 24-pounder carronades, and on the quarterdeck, the twelve 9-pounders were removed to make way for two long guns and ten carronades, all 24-pounders.
 The great guns on the upper decks were mounted on Gover carriages which enabled them to be handled by fewer men.